What is a Supervision Order?

 There are regular meetings held 8 -12 weeks before the Supervision Order expires, and consideration should be given as to whether the Supervision Order needs to be extended.
 If it is determined that the Supervision Order is no longer required, the Supervision Order will effectively be discharged once the duration of the order has lapsed.

 Please do get in touch if you need any further information or advice.
-You can also find more information on Family Law on the Family Page of our website.
+You can also find more information on the Family Law page of our website.